-A common way for companies to track fuel spend is to collect receipts from drivers every time a purchase is made.
+A common way for companies to track their fuel spending is to collect receipts from drivers every time a purchase is made.
 Accounting personnel then need to store those receipts and manually record total gallons and dollars for all drivers.
 The process can be incredibly tedious and rife with errors.
 Fuel card companies help mitigate these issues by reporting detailed transaction information on invoices and reports, eliminating the hassle of receipts for both drivers and accounting teams alike.
 Learn more about fuel cards.

 There are three main reasons to track a fleet’s fuel spend: 1) for driver monitoring, 2) for tax purposes and 3) to audit company expenses.

-Monitoring fuel purchases is critical for ensuring that employees adhere to your driver fuel card policy.
+Monitoring purchases is critical for ensuring that employees adhere to your driver fueling policy.
 The policy by itself means little if you don’t regularly check transactions to confirm compliance.
 It’s important to verify that drivers purchased fuel at the correct locations, during work hours, and that gallons are consistent with routes.
-For companies that elect to pay for fuel by credit card or cash, it’s even more important to review purchases to prevent fraud.
+For companies that elect to pay by credit card or cash, it’s even more important to review purchases to prevent fraud.

-Besides for driver monitoring, many companies must track fuel spend for tax-related reasons.
+Besides driver monitoring, many companies must track spend for tax-related reasons.
 This is especially true for fleets operating interstate that must report fuel usage by vehicle as part of their quarterly IFTA filing.
-Other fleets may need to track fuel spend to file off-road diesel fuel tax refunds or agricultural fuel refunds.
-With any case, there is a need for accurate information about gallons and dollars to ensure proper tax filings.
+Other businesses may need to track fuel spend to file off-road diesel fuel tax refunds or agricultural fuel refunds.
+In either case, there is a need for accurate information about gallons and dollars to ensure proper tax filings.

 Accuracy is also critical for tracking company expenses.
-Because fuel purchases often account for a large portion of a company’s total business expenses, accounting personnel need access to accurate information in a timely manner.
+Because fuel purchases often account for a large portion of a company's total business expenses, accounting personnel need access to accurate information in a timely manner.
 Prudent companies record expenses in preparation for a possible audit.
 In fact, many companies perform internal audits of their departments to identify any irregularities.
-Which is why fuel data must be organized for easy review.
+Which is why this data must be organized for easy review.